saranshgrover/website/content/projects/markdown/soliyarn.md

 #### **Flow 2: Managing Device & User Access**

-The second workflow was what about allowing supervisors and clients be able to manage access to their devices amongst their organizations and locations.
+The second workflow was all about allowing supervisors and clients be able to manage access to their devices amongst their organizations and locations.
 Examples of such locations included hospitals with various rooms, or a company with multiple offices.
 This included creating new users, assigning them to locations and devices, and managing their access.

 <div style="width:100%;display:flex;align-items:center;flex-direction:column">
 <video autoplay loop muted controls webkit-playsinline playsinline >